Sayed-Mohamed8114/React-ChatBot/README.md

-# Gemini Clone using React and Gemini API
+# React chatbot using React and Gemini API

 A modern AI chat application inspired by Google's Gemini, built with **React** and powered by the **Google Gemini API**.
 The project provides a clean, responsive, and interactive interface that allows users to communicate with an AI assistant in real time.